What is a sales funnel? Stages, examples and how to build one

 Did they fit your ideal buyer persona?
 If so, why did they not show interest in your company?

-There could be any number of reasons, such as pricing, market immaturity or a lengthy product implementation schedule – knowing these issues is the first step to finding ways to address them.
+There could be any number of reasons, such as pricing, market immaturity or a lengthy product implementation schedule.
+Knowing these issues is the first step toward addressing them.

 How to manage your sales funnel day-to-day

-Implementing an automated system can give you a visual overview of what’s happening in each of your sales funnel stages.
+Implementing an automated system can give you a visual overview of what’s happening at each stage of your sales funnel.

-It can also send you reminders for critical actions you need to move the deal forward for each individual lead.
+It can also send you reminders for critical actions, such as email marketing campaigns, to move each lead’s deal forward.

 The solution?
-CRM software like Pipedrive can help you:
+CRM software like Pipedrive.
+This type of platform can help you:

 • Forecast your sales for the upcoming month or quarter